Skylight: Description

 Prism lights are sometimes used as skylights; they redirect the light passing through.

 Solar architecture

+Solar architecture means designing buildings to use the sun's heat and light to maximum advantage and minimum disadvantage, especially in the sense of harnessing solar power.
 Skylights are widely used in designing daylighting for residential, public, and commercial buildings.
 Increased daylighting can result in less electrical lighting use and smaller sized window glazing (sidelighting), saving energy, lowering costs, and reducing environmental impacts.
 Daylighting can cut lighting energy use in some buildings by up to 80%.

 Toplighting (skylights) works well with sidelighting (windows) to maximize daylighting: